Peeeweee/Project_Grow_a_Garden_Live_Stock_Dashboard/README.md

     install.packages(c(
       "shiny", "shinydashboard", "httr", "dplyr",
       "readr", "lubridate", "purrr"
-      # Add any other required packages here
+      # See the modules for adding any other required packages here
     ))
     ```
 4. Run the application by opening the `app.R` file and clicking the **"Run App"** button in RStudio, or by running `shiny::runApp()` in the console.